 c) Imagine you are in their shoes and your inspector finds a leaky roof, water in the crawlspace or even worse …RATS in the attic or crawlspace!!!
 What would you do?
 Run Away???

 d) Finally, there is one secret all Sellers need to know.
 Buyers make their decision to purchase a home based on emotion and justify that decision with logic.
-And another thing is equally true: Buyer’s can fall out of love with a home just as quickly as the fell in love it.
+And another thing is equally true: Buyers can fall out of love with a home just as quickly as the fell in love it.
 So why let the Buyer’s Inspector develop a long list of items needing repair thereby jeopardizing your sale?
 Making the repairs in advance of the sale will save you tons of frustration and disappointment!
-You may also find that disclosure on your form 17 such as a rotted deck will prevent you having to adjust your price since the buyers know going in.
-Simply put … the unknown or freshly discovered is far scarier than what is disclosed going in to the sales decision.
+You may also find that disclosure on your form 17 such as a rotted deck will prevent you from having to adjust your price since the buyers know to go in.
+Simply put … the unknown or freshly discovered is far scarier than what is disclosed going into the sales decision.

 So let’s review the facts: Having your home inspected before the first buyer shows up will help you to sell the home for more money, reduce the cost of the needed repairs, and minimize your frustration with the entire sales process.
-Where’s the down side to getting a Pre-Listing Inspection?
+Where’s the downside to getting a Seattle Seller’s Inspection?